MiWalk/M2OPlot/README.md

 ## Important Information
 This code is licensed under the MIT License.

-The author of this code has no relationship with MATLAB or OriginPro.
+The author of this code has no relationship with MATLAB or Origin.

 When the code is started it will connect to an open instance of Origin.
 If you specify a project it will open that project.
 If another project is open then any unsaved changes will be LOST.
 Ensure you have saved changes to an open